Voice

 Establishing a Voice Connection

-Once we receive the properties of a voice server from our Ready payload, we can proceed to the final step of voice connections, which entails establishing and handshaking a connection for voice data.
-First, we connect to the IP and port provided in the Ready payload.
+Once we receive the properties of a voice server from our Ready payload, we can proceed to the final step of voice connections, which entails establishing and handshaking a connection for RTC data.
+First, we establish either a UDP connection using the Ready payload data, or prepare a WebRTC SDP.
 We then send an Opcode 1 Select Protocol with details about our connection:

 Select Protocol Structure